Squarespace website builder review: pros and cons

 Cons:

-• More expensive than other web builders.
-The second lowest value for money score and no free plan available.
+• More expensive than other web builders, and no free plan available.

 • Upgrading from Squarespace version 7.0 to 7.1 requires a site rebuild

-Features of particular note include its advanced website analytics and reporting functionality.
-You can track website visits, bounce rates, visitor geography, and traffic sources to name just a few.
-This is particularly useful if you want to monitor the performance of your website, and build a better picture of the users visiting.
+That being said, it still had its strong points.
+For example, its advanced website analytics and reporting functionality allows you to track website visits, bounce rates, visitor geography, and traffic sources, to name just a few.
+This is particularly useful if you want to monitor the performance of your website and build a better picture of the users visiting.

-Many other platforms such as Jimdo and 1&1 Ionos do offer this feature, but in an incredibly basic format with limited reporting functionality in comparison with Squarespace.
+Many other platforms, such as Jimdo and IONOS, do offer this feature, but in an incredibly basic format with limited reporting functionality in comparison with Squarespace.

 Other noteworthy features that will be indispensable for small businesses include:

-• Search Engine Optimisation (SEO) – Squarespace provides tips to help boost your site’s ranking in search engines (which you can find in the editor sidebar) so it’s easier for your site to get found online
+• SEO tools for site visibility, providing tips to help boost your site’s ranking in search engines (which you can find in the editor sidebar), so it’s easier for your site to get found online

 If you’re a professional photographer, graphic designer, or creative, you’ll likely feel in good hands with Squarespace.
-It offers over 1,000 site pages for those that need page after page of portfolio images, artwork, or photographs without worrying about maxing out on website space.
+It lets your set up over 1,000 site pages for those who need page after page of portfolio images, artwork, or photographs without worrying about maxing out on website space.

 As well as this, even Squarespace’s cheapest plan offers unlimited bandwidth and storage space, so you can upload to your heart’s content without worrying about causing your site to crash or lag.